 The São Paulo Plastics and Chemical Workers Union’s field of membership encompasses the main factories and administrative areas of both Brazilian and multinational companies in the chemical, pharmaceutical, fertilizer, cosmetics, and processed plastics, fields.

-The Union’s current headquarters is located in the São Paulo downtown neighborhood of Liberdade.
-There are five other regional offices in its area of jurisdiction: Santo Amaro, São Miguel, and Lapa (in São Paulo City); Taboão da Serra and Caieiras (in the Greater São Paulo area).
+The Union’s current headquarters is located in the São Paulo downtown neighborhood of Santo Amaro.
+There are five other regional offices in its area of jurisdiction: Centro, São Miguel, and Lapa (in São Paulo City); Taboão da Serra and Caieiras (in the Greater São Paulo area).
 There are, also, two summer camps and a country club for members and their families.